TDA283-compiler-construction/project/project/extensions.md

         examplified by `xs.next`.
 This returns the content of the field `next` of the heap node pointed to by `xs`.
     3. *Null pointers*, examplified by `(Node)null`.
-Note that the pointer type must be explicitly mentioned here, using syntax similar to casts (remember that there are no casts in Javalette).
+Note that the type must be explicitly mentioned here, using syntax similar to casts (remember that there are no casts in Javalette).
 * Finally, fields may also be used as L-values and thus occur to the left of an assignment statement, as in